sakibull/manifest/docs/abi.md

 It does have dependency on Manifest, https://github.com/intel-innersource/frameworks.devops.platform-integration-framework.job-manager/blob/main/job_manager/scripts/orchestrator.py#L519

-job_manager/orchestrator/utils.py::get_changed_platforms_data have dependency on Manifest.xml, we do have pplatform list which we can iterate to support light wieght
+job_manager/orchestrator/utils.py::get_changed_platforms_data have dependency on Manifest.xml, we do have platform list which we can iterate to support light wieght

+Open:
+Check where we are pulling ingredient owner ids which requires Manifest to pull the data.